mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 ## Higher dimensions<a id="sec-11-1"></a>

 To keep going, we have to integrate by parts once more for each new term of the local tuple that the Lagrangian depends on.
-For each new term we'd find a new constraint:
+For each new term we gain a new constraint:

 \begin{equation}
 D^{n-1}\eta(t\_a) = D^{n-1}\eta(t\_b) = 0
 \end{equation}

-And a new term in Lagrange's equations:
+And a new term in the ever-higher-dimensional Lagrange's equations:

 \begin{equation}
   (-1)^{n} D^{n}(\partial\_{n+1}L \circ \Gamma[q])
 \end{equation}

-The fully general Lagrange's equations are, for a Lagrangian that depends on the local tuple up to the $n$th derivative of \\(q\\), are:
+The fully general Lagrange's equations are, for a Lagrangian that depends on the local tuple up to the $n$th derivative of \\(q\\):

 \begin{equation}
   0 = \sum\_{i = 0}^n(-1)^i D^{i}(\partial\_{i+1}L \circ \Gamma[q])